Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Self testing

-- I tested the site on a 17.3 and 15.3 inch laptop on Google Chrome, Mozilla Firefox and Micrsoft Edge
+- I tested the site on a 17.3 and 15.3 inch laptop on Google Chrome, Mozilla Firefox and Microsoft Edge
-- The site was also tested on a android teblet using Google Chrome and on a iPad using Safari.
-It was tested in portrait and landschape mode.
+- The site was also tested on an android tablet using Google Chrome and on a iPad using Safari.
+It was tested in portrait and landscape mode.
 - I also tested it my android phone using Google chrome and on a iPhone using Safari.

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/screenshot-msi.png" width="100%">